Here’s the brutal truth about goldfish feeding:

 But not long after, they don’t know why their fish are ill – maybe even dying.

-It doesn’t take long to eat three pellets.
+It doesn’t take long to eat the amount of food a goldfish needs.

 Even though they don’t need more nutrients, the rest of the day they will feel hungry.